po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/02-Stu_Global-Execution-Context/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to explain each step of the code execution process to my partner.
+* As a developer, I want to explain keys steps in the code execution process to my partner.

 ## Acceptance Criteria

-* It's done when each step in the code execution process has been identified and explained in the code's comments.
+* It's done when keys steps in the code execution process have been identified and explained in the code's comments.

+* It's done when the steps have been labeled with their order of operation.

-* It's done when the steps have been clearly articulated to your partner.
+* It's done when the steps have been clearly explained to your partner.

 ## 📝 Note(s)